 Use

-Chemical solutions (Phosphoric, sulfamic, citric, hydrochloric, hydroxyacetic etc.) and chemicals to remove specific types of mineral incrustation, biological fouling and physical plugging from silts, sands and clays.
+Apply chemical solutions (Phosphoric, sulfamic, citric, hydrochloric, hydroxyacetic, etc.) to remove specific types of mineral incrustation, biological fouling, and physical plugging.

 Pros

-Effective at dissolving minerals and impacting biological activity and physical plugging (silts, sands, clay).
+Effective at dissolving minerals, impacting biological activity, and physical plugging.

 Cons

-Chemical solution must be tailored specifically for plugging problem to be effective.
-Limited geological formation penetration.
-Produces a waste stream of spent chemicals and acids that must be neutralized and disposed of properly which can drive up costs.
+The chemical solution must be tailored for plugging to be effective.
+Provides limited geological formation penetration and produces a waste stream of chemicals that must be neutralized and disposed of, driving up costs.

 Method